-Research stays abroad for field work are possible, but their total duration must not exceed 25% of the duration of the scholarship.
+Research stays abroad for fieldwork are possible, but their total duration must not exceed 25% of the duration of the program.

 English Language Requirements: Fluency in English is required.
-A basic knowledge of German is also desirable, though not a prerequisite, but willingness to learn German/improve German language skills will be expected.
+Basic knowledge of German is also desirable, though not a prerequisite, but willingness to learn German/improve German language skills will be expected.

 How to Apply: Please apply using our online application tool: https://www.portal.graduatecenter.uni-muenchen.de/ocgc/buddstud

 After you have registered, you will be asked to submit the following documents